creativeprojects/resticprofile/docs/content/schedules/commands.md

 - **unschedule**
 - **status**

-These resticprofile commands either operate on the profile selected by `--name`, on the profiles selected by a group, or on all profiles when the flag `--all` is passed on the command line.
+These resticprofile commands either operate on the profile selected by `--name`, on the profiles selected by a group (before `v0.29.0`), on groups (from v0.29.0), or on all profiles when the flag `--all` is passed on the command line.

+{{% notice style="warning" %}}
+Before version `0.29.0`, the `--name` flag on a group was used to select all profiles in the group for scheduling them.
+It was similar to running the schedule commands on each profile individually.

+Version `0.29.0` introduced group scheduling: The group schedule works at the group level (and will run all profiles one by one when the group schedule is triggered).
+{{% /notice %}}

 Examples:
 ```shell